-This motherboard supports Windows® 32-bit XP / 32-bit Vista / 64-bit XP / 64-bit Vista Operating Systems (OS).
+This motherboard supports Windows® 32-bit XP/64-bit XP/32-bit Vista/64-bit Vista operating systems (OS).
 Always install the latest OS version and corresponding updates to maximize the features of your hardware.

 - Motherboard settings and hardware options vary.
 Use the setup procedures presented in this chapter for reference only.
-Refer to your OS documentation for detailed information. - Ensure that you install the Windows® XP Service Pack 1 or later versions before installing the drivers for better compatibility and system stability.
+Refer to your OS documentation for detailed information - Ensure that you install Windows® XP Service Pack2 or later versions before installing the drivers for better compatibility and system stability.